Mae West: Broadway stardom and jail

 In her 1959 autobiography, Goodness Had Nothing to Do With It, ghostwritten by Stephen Longstreet, West condemned hypocrisy while also voicing concerns about homosexuality:

 I have always hated the two-faced, the smoother-over folk — the people who preach loudly one way of life, and then do something in private that they're against in public.
 In many ways homosexuality is a danger to the entire social system of western civilization...

 This perspective seems at odds with her later statements, such as in her 1975 book Mae West: Sex, Health, and ESP, in which she wrote:

 I believe that the world owes male and female homosexuals more understanding than we've given them.
 Live and let live is my philosophy on the subject, and I believe everybody has the right to do his or her own thing or somebody else's — as long as they do it all in private!

 Between the late 1920s and early 1930s, West continued to write plays, including The Wicked Age, Pleasure Man, and The Constant Sinner.
 These productions stirred controversy, which helped keep West in the headlines and filled seats at performances.
 Her 1928 play Diamond Lil, a story about a racy but clever lady of the 1890s, became a Broadway hit.
 West revived it many times throughout her career.

 Three years later, she played Babe Gordon in The Constant Sinner, which opened at the Royale Theatre on September 14, 1931.
-New York Times critic J. Brooks Atkinson gave the show a scathing review:
+New York Times critic Brooks Atkinson gave the show a scathing review: